Colour can do anything that black and white can

 In this post I’m going to discuss an alternative to the standard red / green / blue colour space, and how we can make use if it in a WPF application.

 I recently worked on an application that managed a food production line, using thermal cameras to check that the items were correctly packaged.
 I’m not going to discuss the actual image analysis API in this post, just focus on one requirement from the application.
 As part of the user interface, my client wanted the output from the camera to be displayed as a “thermal” image.
-You’ve probably come across this type of images – using different colours to represent variations in temperature.
+You’ve probably come across this type of image – using different colours to represent variations in temperature.

-My task was to take the processed output from the camera (RawImage) – which is held as a two dimensional array of ushort values, which corresponds to the temperature for each pixel, and produce a suitable image object for display.
+My task was to take the processed output from the camera (RawImage) – a two dimensional array of ushort values, which corresponds to the temperature for each pixel, and produce a suitable image object for display.
 In this case, the variation in minimum and maximum temperature values between different images is relatively small, and the images are only for general reference rather than any calculation, so it’s not required to use a specific colour to represent a particular temperature value.
 This means that the image generation process can be simplified – use dark blue (RGB #000050) for the minimum (coldest) pixel value in each individual RawImage and bright yellow (RGB #FFFFA0) for the maximum (hottest).

 That should be a pretty straightforward algorithm I thought – just generate the color for each pixel by calculating it’s proportional position between T-Min and T-Max, and then use linear interpolation of the individual reg / green / blue channels between the min-colour and the max-colour.
 The output from that methodology is shown below.

 Very disappointing to say the least ☹.